 We questioned surgeons' preferences while listening for opportunities to innovate.

 Our services include conducting design research.
 We like to perform a deep dive, learning about all aspects of a user's experience, observing patterns and questioning behaviors, becoming experts ourselves through first hand experiences.
 For the Solo design program, we studied the surgery setup, practiced inserting pins into sawbones, and even observed how devices were sanitized post-operation.

 Ergonomic Concept Exploration

 Development of a handheld device with a unique form factor required quick iterative exploration.
-Our designers are hands own when creating these exploratory concept mockups providing enabling us to instantly analyze varying options.
-We iterated on dozen of product configurations, evaluating the benefits and drawbacks for each concept.
+Our designers are hands on when creating these exploratory concept mockups enabling us to instantly analyze varying options.
+We iterated on dozens of product configurations, evaluating the benefits and drawbacks for each concept.

 Preliminary User Feedback

 Seeking feedback from the users early in the process allowed us to make critical decisions without proceeding down a possibly un-preferable path.
 The initial wire driver concepts were brought before select users with several key configurations garnering positive feedback combined with cues for refinement.

 Preliminary Concept Development